Our purpose is to identify unmet needs and develop recommendations for a better mental health and addiction system for

 We want to set a clear direction for the next five to ten years that Government, the mental health and addiction sectors and the whole community can pick up and make happen.

-The Inquiry Panel looks forward to continuing the kōrero with you in the coming months as we continue our deliberations for our report back to the Government by 31 October.
+The Inquiry Panel looks forward to sharing the kōrero with you in the coming months as we continue our deliberations for our report back to the Government by 31 October.

 Learn more about the submissions process

 Watch a video of Inquiry Panel Chair Professor Ron Paterson explaining the Inquiry's work.

 Introducing the Inquiry Panel - Dr Barbara Disley, Josiah Tualamali’i, Professor Ron Paterson (Chair), Dr Jemaima Tiatia-Seath, Sir Mason Durie and Dean Rangihuna.

 We are looking at how to prevent mental health and addiction problems, how to intervene early and respond better to people in need, and how to promote wellbeing.